osu-cs340-ecampus/CS340-demo-flask-app/README.md

 Add your project partner as a collaborator to your repo.
 Then have them folow these steps:

-Establish an SSH session with any flip.
+Establish an SSH session with the Classwork server.
 Some people use username/password authentication, others have setup SSH keys, doesn't matter.
-Once, you have established a shell with `flipX`, we can migrate.
+Once, you have established a shell with Classwork, we can migrate.

-> It's very important that you stay consistent in your use of the `flip` you are on. i.e. If you login with `flip2` and serve your app, then that will be the flip your app is accessible from.
-(Serving your app on `flip2` means you can't access it on `flip1` or `flip3`)

-When you establish a shell with `flipX`, you should arrive in your home folder indicated by your current directory being shown as `~`.
+When you establish a SSH connection with Classwork, you should arrive in your home folder indicated by your current directory being shown as `~`.
 If this is not the case, go ahead and enter the command

 ```bash
 cd ~